pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 - A lot of teams are working with deep learning applications that have training sets that are different from the dev/test sets due to the hunger of deep learning to data.
 - There are some strategies to follow up when training set distribution differs from dev/test sets distribution.
-  - Option one (not recommended): shuffle all the data together and extract randomly training and dev/test sets.
+  - Option (not recommended): shuffle all the data together and extract randomly training and dev/test sets.
     - Advantages: all the sets now come from the same distribution.
     - Disadvantages: the other (real world) distribution that was in the dev/test sets will occur less in the new dev/test sets and that might be not what you want to achieve.
-  - Option two: take some of the dev/test set examples and add them to the training set.
+  - Option: take some of the dev/test set examples and add them to the training set.
     - Advantages: the distribution you care about is your target now.
     - Disadvantage: the distributions in training and dev/test sets are now different.
 But you will get a better performance over a long time.